ELC/elc.github.io-content/blog/ploting-fractals-with-python.md

 ### Turtle Module

-According to [Python docs](https://docs.python.org/3.6/library/turtle.html): "Turtle graphics is a popular way for introducing programming to kids.
+According to [Python docs](https://docs.python.org/3.6/library/turtle.html){: target="_blank"}: "Turtle graphics is a popular way for introducing programming to kids.
 It was part of the original Logo programming language developed by Wally Feurzig and Seymour Papert in 1966."

 The key here is that turtle recognizes basically 3 commands: